gpfduoduo/WeChatDemo/README.md

 # WeChatDemo
-**Single Activity and Multiple Fragments to implement the social app WeChat using java **.
+**Single Activity and Multiple Fragments to implement the social app WeChat client**.
 The knowledges about this apk are from [my article](https://github.com/gpfduoduo/android-article).
 Welcom you guys to star and fork

 # Introduction